reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 `onCacheEntryAdded` will be called any time a new cache entry (endpoint + serialized query arg) is added to the cache.
 This means it will run less often than `onQueryStarted`, which runs whenever a request happens.

 Similar to `onQueryStarted`, `onCacheEntryAdded` receives two parameters.
 The first is the usual query `args` value.
-The second is a slightly different `lifecycleApi` that has `{dispatch, getState, extra, requestId}`, as well as an `updateCachedData` util, an alternate form of `api.util.updateCachedData` that already knows the right endpoint name and query args to use and does the dispatching for you.
+The second is a slightly different `lifecycleApi` that has `{dispatch, getState, extra, requestId}`, as well as an `updateCachedData` util, an alternate form of `api.util.updateQueryData` that already knows the right endpoint name and query args to use and does the dispatching for you.

 There's also two additional Promises that can be waited on: